miklevin/MikeLev.in/_posts/2022-06-07-learning-linux-lesson-2-run-run-it-from-cli.md

 headline: Embrace the Future of Computing with Linux - It's Easier Than Ever!
 description: As someone who knows that Linux is the future, I'm here to tell you that learning it doesn't have to be intimidating.
 With the help of commands like ls, cd, and pwd, you can easily navigate the command-line interface.
 And with Windows 11, it's easier than ever to install Linux.
 So take my advice and join the future of computing!
 keywords: Linux, CLI, Terminal, Shell, ls, cd, pwd, Windows 11, Dorothy, Oz, Install, Future, Computing, Intimidating, Microsoft, Apple
-categories: journaling, linux, microsoft, future
+categories: future, journaling, microsoft, linux
 permalink: /blog/learning-linux-lesson-2-run-run-it-from-cli/
 layout: post
 group: blog